Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Skin cancer risk is increased in people whose immune systems are suppressed because of certain medications, organ transplantation, or medical conditions such as AIDS.
 Melanoma has also developed in patients who received solid organ transplants from donors who had the disease.

 Immune-suppressing drugs used to treat autoimmune disorders may also increase the risk for skin cancer.
 For example, patients who take TNF-alpha blockers to treat rheumatoid arthritis and other autoimmune diseases carry an increased risk for both melanoma and nonmelanoma skin cancers.
+Any person on an immunosuppressive medication should have a skin check at least once per year.

 Occupational Radiation and Chemical Exposure